huggingface/unity-api/README.md

 ### Configuration

+After installation, the Hugging Face API wizard should open.
+If not, open it by clicking "Window" > "Hugging Face API Wizard".

 1. Enter your API key.
 Generate keys at: https://huggingface.co/settings/profile
 2. Optionally, update the endpoint for a different conversation model.
 3. Test the API configuration by sending a query.